GeoffMahugu/apollo-backend/README.md

 ## MEAN STACK - Aplollo GraphQL Setup

-This documentation will contain the setup guide to setup a simple NodeJS backend with a graphql service.
+This documentation will contain the setup guide to set up a simple NodeJS backend with a graphql service.
-We will be using the MEAN stack, backend being MongoDB and using Mongoose to do the ORM opperations.
+We will be using the MEAN stack, backend being MongoDB and using Mongoose to do the ORM operations.

 ![Screenshot from 2021-03-19 16-32-39](https://user-images.githubusercontent.com/17265995/111789082-d51e3080-88d1-11eb-85e9-9ecc3708a31f.jpg)